-Jackie Odell joined the Northeast Seafood Coalition as executive director in September 2003 and was the organizations only full-time employee until May 2012.
+Jackie Odell joined the Northeast Seafood Coalition as executive director in September 2003 and was the organization’s only full-time employee until May 2012.
 In her tenure, Odell has consistently guided the NSC membership through significant and often turbulent fisheries policy and regulatory challenges.
-While representing the Coalition at the local, state, and federal levels, Odell works with the Coalition’s policy team and Board of Directors to find solutions for the industry and NSC members.
+While representing NSC at the local, state, and federal levels, Odell works with the NSC policy team and Board of Directors to find workable solutions for the industry and NSC members.

 As executive director, Odell manages the day-to-day operations for the Coalition, coordinates and oversees efforts regarding policy and political initiatives, communications and public relations, and scientific engagements.
 In addition, she works collaboratively with the Northeast Sector Service Network and other external organizations.

-Odell is an alumna of Providence College, where she received a Bachelor of Science in Biology and Environmental Studies and holds a Master of Arts in Marine Affairs from the University of Rhode Island, where she focused her thesis work on the perception of legitimacy in fisheries management.
+Odell is an alumna of Worcester Academy (class 1992), Providence College (class 1996) where she received a Bachelor of Arts – an Individualized Major based in Biology and Environmental Studies and she holds a Master of Arts in Marine Affairs from the University of Rhode Island where she focused her thesis work on the perception of legitimacy in fisheries management.